-EMBL Grenoble collaborates very closely with the Structural Biology group at the ESRF in the building and operation of synchrotron beamlines for macromolecular crystallography (MX) and small angle X-ray scattering (SAXS).
+EMBL Grenoble collaborates very closely with the Structural Biology group at the ESRF in the design, construction, operation and development of synchrotron beamlines for macromolecular crystallography (MX) and small angle X-ray scattering (SAXS).
 The outstation is also actively involved in the development of advanced scientific instruments and techniques as well as providing biochemical laboratory facilities and expertise for external visitors coming to make measurements.

 Access to protein crystallography synchrotron x-ray beamlines

 EMBL Grenoble provides support for five of the seven (6 MX and 1 bioSAXS) beamlines at the ESRF that are part of the EMBL-ESRF Joint Structural Biology Group listed below.
 The synchrotron crystallography team is particularly involved in the operation of the ID23-2 microfocus, the fully automated MASSIF-1 (ID30A-1) and the tunable ID30B MX beamlines as well as the BM29 bioSAXS beamline.
 EMBL Grenoble is also heavily involved in the upgrade of ID23-2 to provide a 1 μm² beamsize of high intensity for challenging structural biology projects.

 - ID29 (1 tunable)

 - BM29 (the bioSAXS beamline)